lbhsgithub/CT-images-processing/file_operation/README.md

             - ... (number of ohther specimens)
     - ... (ohther recipes)

-#### content of two global struct
+#### content of three global struct
 - address
     - directory address (add new Key/value pair if need)
     - excel address
 - Is_info (images' information)
     - namelist (namelist of images)
-    - size (length size of 2D images and number of images as another length size in 3D image)
+    - size (size of 2D images and number of images as another size in 3D image)
-- output £¨store output matrix£©
 - Parameters (store all parameters and adjust in one function)